Skills intelligence: the key to workforce planning

 Technology is becoming the backbone for successful workforce planning.
 When the working world was predictable, HR could rely on more administrative systems because most of their talent management needs were repeatable and predictable.

-However, now that we’re in a chapter of work that’s hallmarked by rapid digital innovations and ongoing economic uncertainty, businesses need a new generation of tools designed to arm HR leaders with data-driven insights.
+However, now that we’re in a chapter of work that’s hallmarked by rapid digital innovations and ongoing economic uncertainty, businesses need a new generation of AI-powered tools designed to arm HR leaders with data-driven insights.
 By showcasing the capabilities an organization has and the potential knowledge gaps that are emerging, skills intelligence tools take a lot of the guesswork out of workforce planning and enable leaders to make more strategic talent management decisions.

 Some skills intelligence tools like Gloat’s Skills Foundation even include job and skill benchmarking so executives can understand how their workforce’s expertise stacks up to their competition.
 HR leaders can also use the tool’s job architecture management system to keep roles and responsibilities updated and receive recommendations for relevant and trending skills that should be connected to various jobs.